SomyaBaran/Cohort-2/Week-9/TS-and-Hooks/README.md

 // This reduces code duplication and makes the code cleaner and more maintainable.

+//// ***TYPES*** ////

+// Type is similar to Interface --> It let's you define the schema of data.
+// You can reuse the same type multiple times instead of rewriting the structure again and again. --> Just like interface
+// Type allows unions and intersections --> Either this or that **type Status = "success" | "error" | "loading";**

 *NOTE*  : --
 1. Interfaces can be implemented by classes (**Types cant be!**) — that's one of the key differences between `interface` and `type`.
                                          {***Popular interview question***}
+2. While writing code --> The difference between type and interface is --> we use "=" in types but not interface
+3. Type and Interface are mostly same .. nothing much different
+4. `type` is more flexible than `interface`.
+It allows unions (`|`) and intersections (`&`).